-B. Contract Liquidated Damages
+B. Contract Liquidated Damages JSP-13-01D

 - 1.0 Description.
 Liquidated Damages for failure or delay in completing the work on time for this contract shall be in accordance with Sec 108.8.
 The liquidated damages include separate amounts for road user costs and contract administrative costs incurred by the Commission. - 2.0 Period of Performance.
 Prosecution of work is expected to begin on the date specified below in accordance with Sec 108.2.
-Regardless of when the work is begun on this contract, all work shall be completed on or before the date specified below.
+Regardless of when the work is begun on this contract, all work on all projects (job numbers) shall be completed on or before the Contract Completion date specified below.
 Completion by this date shall be in accordance with the requirements of Sec 108.7.1.

-Notice to Proceed: January 3rd, 2022 Completion Date: December 31st, 2022
+Notice to Proceed: January 2nd, 2025 Completion Date: December 31st, 2025

-2.1 Calendar Days.
+2.1 Calendar Days and Completion Dates.
+Completion of the project is required as specified herein.
 The count of calendar days will begin on the date the contractor starts any construction operations on the project.

-Job Number Calendar Days Daily Road User Cost \$1,800
+Job Number Calendar Days Daily Road User Cost J6Q2025E N/A \$1,800

 - 3.0 Liquidated Damages for Contract Administrative Costs.
-Should the contractor fail to complete the work on or before the completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, whichever occurs first, the contractor will be charged contract administrative liquidated damages in accordance with Sec 108.8 in the amount of \$750 per calendar day for each calendar day, or partial day thereof, that the work is not fully completed.
-For projects in combination, these damages will be charged in full for failure to complete one or more projects within the above specified completion date or calendar days. - 4.0 Liquidated Damages for Road User Costs.
-Should the contractor fail to complete the work on or before the completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, whichever occurs first, the contractor will be charged road user costs in accordance with Sec 108.8 in the amount specified in Section 2.1 for each calendar day, or partial day thereof, that the work is not fully completed.
+Should the contractor fail to complete the work on or before the contract completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, whichever occurs first, the contractor will be charged contract administrative liquidated damages in accordance with Sec 108.8 in the amount of \$750 per calendar day for each calendar day, or partial day thereof, that the work is not fully completed.
+For projects in combination, these damages will be charged in full for failure to complete one or more projects within the specified contract completion date or calendar days. - 4.0 Liquidated Damages for Road User Costs.
+Should the contractor fail to complete the work on or before the contract completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, whichever occurs first, the contractor will be charged road user costs in accordance with Sec 108.8 in the amount specified in Section 2.1 for each calendar day, or partial day thereof, that the work is not fully completed.
 These damages are in addition to the contract administrative damages and any other damages as specified elsewhere in this contract.

-C. Work Zone Traffic Management
+C. Work Zone Traffic Management JSP-02-06N